-- a.
-2020 Property.
-Property placed in service in 2020 is not subject to a section 179 expense addition modification.
-For property placed in service during a tax year beginning on or after January 1, 2020, the bonus depreciation addition modification under 36 M.R.S. § 5200-A(1)(CC) may be recaptured in future tax years over the life of the asset, including the addition modification amount related to property for which the Maine capital investment credit was claimed. - b.
-2011 2019 Property.
-Property placed in service in 2011 through 2019 is not subject to a section 179 expense addition modification.
-Property placed in service in Maine in 2011 through 2019 for which the Maine capital investment credit was claimed is not eligible for a recapture of the addition modification under 36 M.R.S. §§ 5200-A(1)(Y)(1), 5200-A(1)(AA)(1), 5200-A(1)(BB) (1) and 5200-A(1)(CC)(1).
-Addition modifications under 36 M.R.S. §§ 5200-A(1)(Y)(2), 5200-A(1)(AA)(2), 5200-A(1)(BB)(2) and 5200-A(1)(CC)(2) for property placed in service in 2011-2019 are recaptured beginning in the year after the property is placed in service.
+a.
+2011 - 2019 Property.
+Property placed in service in 2011 and later is not subject to a section 179 expense addition modification.
+Property placed in service in Maine in 2011 and later for which the Maine capital investment credit was claimed is not eligible for a recapture of the addition modification under 36 M.R.S. §§ 5200-A(1) (Y)(1), 5200-A(1)(AA)(1), 5200-A(1)(BB)(1) and 5200-A(1)(CC)(1).
+Addition modifications under 36 M.R.S. §§ 5200-A(1)(Y)(2), 5200-A(1) (AA)(2), 5200-A(1)(BB)(2) and 5200-A(1)(CC)(2) for property placed in service in 2011-2019 are recaptured beginning in the year after the property is placed in service.
 The recapture amounts are equal to the difference between the depreciation that would have been claimed for that year if no first-year bonus depreciation had been claimed and the actual federal depreciation claimed for that property.
-A full recapture of any remaining bonus depreciation addition modification is allowed in the year of disposition of the asset. - c.
-2008 2010 Property.
+A full recapture of any remaining bonus depreciation addition modification is allowed in the year of disposition of the asset.

+b.
+2008 - 2010 Property.
 Section 179 expense addition modifications under 36 M.R.S. § 5200-A(1)(N) for property placed in service in 2008 through 2010 are recaptured over the asset life of the property.
 In the year after the property was placed in service, 5% of the related addition modification may be recaptured.
 The remaining 95% of the addition modification is recaptured in equal installments over the remaining asset life, beginning two years after the property was placed in service.
-Bonus depreciation addition modifications under 36 M.R.S. § 5200-A(1)(T) for property placed in service in 2008 through 2010 are recaptured in the same manner as for property placed in service in 2011 and 2012. - d.
+Bonus depreciation addition modifications under 36 M.R.S. § 5200-A(1)(T) for property placed in service in 2008 through 2010 are recaptured in the same manner as for property placed in service in 2011 and 2012.

+c.
 2007 Property.
 Section 179 expense addition modifications under 36 M.R.S. § 5200-A(1)(N) for property placed in service in 2007 are recaptured over the asset life of the property.
 In the year after the property was placed in service, 5% of the related addition modification may be recaptured.
 The remaining 95% of the addition modification is recaptured in equal installments over the remaining asset life, beginning two years after the property was placed in service.
-Property placed in service in 2007 is not subject to a bonus depreciation addition modification and, therefore, there is no related recapture. - e.
-2003 2006 Property.
+Property placed in service in 2007 is not subject to a bonus depreciation addition modification and, therefore, there is no related recapture.

+d.
+2003 - 2006 Property.
 Section 179 expense and/or bonus depreciation addition modifications under 36 M.R.S. § 5200-A(1)(N) for property placed in service in 2003 through 2006 are recaptured in the same manner as for property placed in service in 2008 through 2010.

-f.
+e.
 2002 Property.
 Bonus depreciation addition modifications under 36 M.R.S. § 5200-A(1)(N) for property placed in service in 2002 are recaptured in equal installments over the asset life of the property, beginning two years after the property was placed in service.

-For more information and examples, see www.maine.gov/revenue/tax-return-forms (select Income Tax Guidance Documents).
+For more information and examples, visit www.maine.gov/revenue/ forms and select Income Tax Guidance Documents.

-Line 2j.
-Medical marijuana business expenses: Eligible registered caregivers and registered dispensaries may claim a deduction for expenses related to carrying on a trade or business, in an amount equal to the deduction that would otherwise be allowable for Maine purposes to the extent the deduction was disallowed under Internal Revenue Code, Section 280E.
+Line 2k.
+MEDICAL MARIJUANA BUSINESS EXPENSES: Eligible registered caregivers and registered dispensaries may claim a deduction for expenses related to carrying on a trade or business, in an amount equal to the deduction that would otherwise be allowable for Maine purposes to the extent the deduction was disallowed under Internal Revenue Code, Section 280E.
 Include the federal return, Form 1125-A, and the profit and loss statement showing the computation of cost of goods sold and the allocation of expenses between marijuana and non-marijuana income.